-The experimenter is not mathematically formulated as the foundation of physics, even if it is the only component absolutely essential to derive it.
-Here, we propose a theory of physics that is entirely entailed by a universal model of the experimenter.
-Essentially, we construct the experimenter as an object able to carry out the scientific method to accumulate knowledge, and we let it identify the model of physics it is subjected to as it does so; thus giving us the equivalent of a mathematical theorem for physics.
-Our methodology reveals the laws of physics to be nonarbitrary and conceptually simpler than previously believed.
-Consequently, the resulting physical theory is quite specific; uniquely entailing quantum field theory, general relativity, their generalization to quantum gravity, and it offers a resolution to enduring problems such as the integration of the observer into physics, the origin of the Born rule, the dissolution of the wave-function collapse problem and the selection of the interpretation of quantum mechanics.
-To obtain these results, the first step is to eliminate all ambiguities from the practice of science, and as such we will define experiments as reproducible protocols and express them in terms of Turing complete languages and halting programs.
+The observer has historically not been a part of the formalism of physics, even as some observer-related effects have been found to be a part of quantum mechanics for almost a century.
+Here, we propose a prescription to incorporate the observer as the foundation of physics, such that the laws of physics are entailed by it.
+Specifically, the observer in our theory is sufficiently comprehensive to mathematically carry out the scientific method on any experiments and to identity the model of physics it is subjected to as it does - giving us the equivalent of a mathematical theorem for the origin of the laws of physics.
+Using this method, we are able to uniquely obtain quantum field theory, general relativity, their generalization to quantum gravity, and to obtain a resolution to enduring problems such as the integration of the observer into physics, the origin of the Born rule, the dissolution of the wave-function collapse problem and the selection of the interpretation of quantum mechanics.
+To get these results, our first step will be to eliminate all ambiguities from the scientific method, and as such we will define experiments as reproducible protocols and express them in terms of Turing complete languages and halting programs.
 A listing of such experiments is recursively enumerable and, if understood as an incremental contribution to knowledge, then serves as the mathematical foundation to all science.
-In turn this formalization leads to a definition of the observer as a measure space on all possible experiments, and the laws of physics are the measure that maximizes the quantity of information produced by said observer.
+In turn this formalization leads to a definition of the observer as a measure space on all possible experiments, and the laws of physics are quite simply the measure that maximizes the quantity of information produced by said observer.